ZB20-PKU/HyDeconv/README.md

 ### 1. Install Anaconda and Fiji
 Download and install Anaconda from [https://www.anaconda.com/download](https://www.anaconda.com/download).

-Download and install Fiji from [https://imagej.net/software/fiji](https://imagej.net/software/fiji).
+Download and install Fiji (for visualization) from [https://imagej.net/software/fiji](https://imagej.net/software/fiji).

 ### 2. Download Software Code
 Open a Command Prompt (or Anaconda Prompt), clone this repository to your local machine, and navigate into the software root directory, by running the following commands: